The Kogis Indians of Colombia

 The Kogi wedding

+The deceased is thus returned to the womb of the mother earth in the position of a foetus.
+The funeral takes place in several stages.
 As the soul of the deceased was still present for several months, the body was buried in the centre of the house in a funeral urn until it left its carnal envelope.
 It is only 9 months later, after the deceased knows his second funeral and the remains are returned to nature.

 The Coca Leaf